scienceimpacts/SciMap_Maps/README.md

 nsf\_grants.csv: formatted dataframe of historical NSF grants

 ### from OSF (accessed remotely and not in repository):
+The following two files are too large to post to Github and are therefore stored on OSF

 home\_119\_workTR: commuter flows with Congressional District Cong\_ORIGIN and census tract Cong\_DESTINATION

 NIH\_raw: large file of active NIH grants for fiscal year 2024 downloaded from RePORTER